-Condition Inspection Checklist based on FAA F AR 43 Appendix D
+Condition Inspection Checklist based on FAA I AR 43 Appendix D

 Aircraft Make/Model: S/N:

 Engine Make/Model: S/N:

 Wing Make/Model: S/N:

 Date of Inspection:

 TT Airframe:

 TT Engine:

 TT Wing:

 Inspector:

-Check all that apply: Owner Operator Pil LSA Repairman Inspection (only if ELS) ınce
+Check all that apply: Owner Operator Pi LSA Repairman Inspection (only if EL

-100 Hour OR Annual (whiche After Hard Landing ever is less)
+100 Hour OR Annual (which ever is less)

 Last Inspection performed:

-Date Hours:
+Date: Hours:

 Scope and Detail of Items (As Applicable to the Particular Aircraft) to be Included in

+Annual and 100-Hour Inspections.

+•

 Ready the aircraft to be inspected.

-Separate wing from the carriage (See section 4.9 of AOI if necessary).Thoroughly clean the aircraft and propulsion system.
+Separate wing from the carriage (See section 4.9 of AOI if necessary).

+Thoroughly clean the aircraft and propulsion system.

 Mark "P" for Pass or "F" Fail at each line

-AIRCRAFT DATA

-Aircraft Data Accuracy

-Verify data in aircraft logbooks matches the information found on data plate and registration.

 WING

 A NOTE ABOUT CABLES AND CABLE MAINTENANCE

-The cables which support the wing's airframe are critical components of the wings structure, and

-must be maintained in an air worthy condition.
+The cables which support the wing's airframe are critical components of the wings structure, and must be maintained in an air worthy condition.
 Cables, like other structural components on the wing, are typically designed with a structural safety factor of only about 50% above the expected maximum load.
 No significant loss in cable strength can be tolerated.
 A cable with even a single broken strand must be replaced before the wing is flown again.
 A cable which has been bent sharply enough to have taken a permanent set must also be replaced immediately.
 Some degree of fatigue due to repeated bending of cables is almost unavoidable in an aircraft that is assembled and disassembled.
 Even though these cables are stainless steel they are susceptible to corrosion.